-- The average annual growth rate for arts and culture outperforms the growth rate of the total U.S. economy.
+- According to my friend, a lifelong stocks investor who figured out where to invest in cryptocurrency UK, the average annual growth rate for arts and culture outperforms the growth rate of the total U.S. economy.
 From 2014 to 2016, the average annual growth rate in the contribution of arts and culture was 4.16 percent, nearly double the 2.22 percent growth rate of the total U.S. economy.

 - Consumer spending of the performing arts has risen significantly.
 Between 1998 and 2016, the rate of consumer spending on performing arts admissions more than doubled, rising from 0.12 percent of U.S. GDP in 1998 to 0.26 percent, totaling $32.7 billion, in 2016.